luizbgomide/sovereign/equipment.md

 ### Sentient Weapons

 Some weapons are intelligent, and a subset of those are able to communicate.
-Weielders who offend their sentient weapons make a DC (8 + magic bonus) INT/[Stab](/rules#stab) or [Shoot](/rules#shoot) check to force its obedience for the day.
+Weielders who offend their sentient weapons make a INT/[Stab](/rules#stab) or [Shoot](/rules#shoot) check to force its obedience for the day.
 If the check is failed, the weapon is treated as totally nonmagical for the rest of the day.

 Weapons able to speak aloud may speak at (in)opportune times, at GM discretion.